jccultima123/jej_mis/README.md

 - Better error and exception handling
 - More secured (Can't touch this??)
 - More compatible for cross-platforms!
-- Mobile-friendly (not yet recommended for below 340x480) [2]
+- Mobile-friendly!
 - Internet Explorer is no longer required for this system, so choose Firefox, Opera or Chrome!
-[3]
+[2]
 - Uses only native PHP code, so people don't have to learn a complex, shitty frameworks such as CodeIgniter, CakePHP etc.
 - Can use SHA1, MD5 and PHP (v.5.3+) Encryption Hashes
 - and so much more!

 NOTES:
 [1] This project is based on the scopes and limitations of my course projects.
 If you want to include change and register actions, you can modify or add codes from php-login repository.
-[2] My styles are not compatible to HVGA or lower resolutions [3] Internet Explorer already ended the lifespan/support from Microsoft which is it will occur security conflicts.
+[2] Internet Explorer already ended the lifespan/support from Microsoft which is it will occur security conflicts.

 ## Requirements
 #### GEEK ALERT: Better to use web server packages such as XAMPP (Windows/Linux) and MAMPP (Mac OS X)!